alexjeffburke/evaldown/README.md

 [![Coverage Status](https://img.shields.io/coveralls/alexjeffburke/evaldown/master.svg)](https://coveralls.io/r/alexjeffburke/evaldown?branch=master)

 This project will recursively traverse a folder structure searching for markdown files.
-Once found, it will extract any javascript blocks
+Once found, it will extract javascript code blocks, evaluate them and serialise their pretty-printed output for rendering.

+The tool can even automatically capture the output of your examples.
+See the [updating](#Updating-examples) section for more details.

 ## Use

-Once the tool is installed and configured, you can point it at a config file and it will automatically generate output files for each of the mardown files it finds.
+Once the tool is installed and configured, you can point it at a config file and it will scan the specified source path and write output for matching files to a target path.
 The tool is invoked by:

 ```
 ./node_modules/.bin/evaldown --config <path_to_config>
 ```

-The sections below discuss configuring and creating your files.
+The sections below discuss configuring the the tool and authoring you first example files.
-Captung javascript uses an additional `--update` option which is discussed in the [updating](#Updating) section below.

 ## Configuration

-The package must first be installed and then a config file written which will indicate where it should read source files and target for writing output.
+After the package is installed, a small config file is needed which will indicate where it should read source files and target for writing output.